gersteinlab/shiny-dim-reduction/README.md

 Run the installer as an administrator.
 Keep the default installation location.
 Save version history to registry and don't create start menu icons.
 Use the following line of code to add Rtools to the PATH:
 "writeLines('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', con = "~/.Renviron")"
 Restart RStudio and test with: "Sys.which("make"); install.packages("cpp11", type = "source");"

 # UPDATING PATH VARIABLES

 Go to your Windows environment variables ("env" in search).
 Set HOME, R_LIBS_USER under System Variables.
 Make sure R_LIBS_USER is completely empty.

 # PACKAGE INSTALLATION

 Before installing, please determine whether you intend to use this tool's processing workflow with your own datasets.
 If so, the Anaconda requirement below must be satisfied:

-If you do not have Anaconda, a Python package manager, please ensure that RStudio is closed and install it from "anaconda.com".
+If you do not have Anaconda, a Python package manager, please ensure RStudio is closed and install it from "anaconda.com".
 Make sure you install in a PATH without spaces, such as "C:/Anaconda".
 Miniconda does not suffice.
 If you have Anaconda, please ensure that no existing environments are named "r-reticulate".
-To do so, run "conda env remove --name r-reticulate" If the r-reticulate folder persists, delete it manually.
+To do so, run "conda env remove --name r-reticulate".
+If the r-reticulate folder persists, delete it manually.

 Then set up r-reticulate:
 "conda create --name r-reticulate"
 "conda activate r-reticulate"
 "conda install keras"
-"conda install matplotlib numba pandas scikit-learn" "pip install umap-learn"
+"conda install matplotlib numba pandas scikit-learn"
+"pip install umap-learn"
 "pip install phate"
 You can then open RStudio.

 Open and execute the code in "installer.R".
 If they appear, the following warnings can be safely ignored:
 "In library(...): there is no package called ..."
 "Your CPU supports instructions that this TensorFlow binary  was not compiled to use ..."

 # PORTABLE - currently not revised

-To begin, install R-Portable and GoogleChromePortable into your dist folder Add to R-Portable/App/R-Portable/etc/Rprofile.site:
+To begin, install R-Portable and GoogleChromePortable into your dist folder
+Add to R-Portable/App/R-Portable/etc/Rprofile.site:
 .First = function(){.libPaths(.Library)}

 Open up R-Portable as an admin.
 Check library is portable with .libPaths().
 Install all necessary packages ...
 DO NOT COMPILE FROM SOURCE!
 Use the binaries from CRAN.

-Create a file called runShinyApp.R with the following lines: message('library paths:\n', paste('... ', .libPaths(), sep='', collapse='\n'))
+Create a file called runShinyApp.R with the following lines:
+message('library paths:\n', paste('... ', .libPaths(), sep='', collapse='\n'))
 options(browser='C:/Program Files (x86)/Google/Chrome/Application/chrome.exe')
 shiny::runApp('app', launch.browser=T)

 Create a file called run.bat with the following lines:
-SET ROPTS=--no-save --no-environ --no-init-file --no-restore --no-Rconsole R-Portable\App\R-Portable\bin\Rscript.exe %ROPTS% runShinyApp.R 1> ShinyApp.log 2>&1
+SET ROPTS=--no-save --no-environ --no-init-file --no-restore --no-Rconsole
+R-Portable\App\R-Portable\bin\Rscript.exe %ROPTS% runShinyApp.R 1> ShinyApp.log 2>&1

-copy and paste the app folder into the dist ... final product JC-Portable
+copy and paste the app folder into the dist ... final product
+JC-Portable
 -runShinyApp.R
 -run.bat
 -app (DIR)
 -R-Portable (DIR)
 -GoogleChromePortable (DIR)